 - Basset Hound

 A biopsy is usually needed on a piece of skin from the paw.
-This will help your dog’s vet to better determine the cause of the problem.
+This will help your dog’s vet to determine the cause of the problem better.
 The symptoms may be treated first if they are causing your dog pain or irritation.

 In most cases, though, your vet will prescribe antibiotics for a dog paw infection.
-Things like foot soaks, a change in diet, or even alternating between hot and cold packs can do the trick.
+Foot soaks, a change in diet, or even alternating between hot and cold packs can do the trick.

 It’s important to keep your dog (and their feet) healthy at all times.
 By doing this, you can help to prevent pododermatitis from happening due to environmental factors.

 Their risk for different types of cancer increases with age.
-In fact, cancer is the leading cause of death in dogs over ten years old.
+Cancer is the leading cause of death in dogs over ten years old.
 Over 50% of dogs over the age of ten will get the disease.
 Cancer of the foot is no exception.

 There are several different types of foot/toe cancer dogs can get.
 But, many of them have the same symptoms.